Heather Conn

 Biography

-As former communications manager Ending Violence Association of BC and for B.C.
-Transit, Heather wrote and edited web material, social media, and an extensive range of internal and external content.
+As former communications manager for Ending Violence Association of BC and for BC Transit, Heather wrote and edited web material, social media, and an extensive range of internal and external content, including video PSAs for the BC Lions regarding COVID safety.
 She served as editorial director for Century Communications in Vancouver and has written and/or edited promotional materials or ad content for groups including Sustainability Television, Pacific Wild, and the Sunshine Coast Regional District.

 ADDRESS